• Skip to main content

 The aim in doing this was to create a practical place of worship for the ever-increasing Christian community.
 Thus, for centuries, churches were inspired by the basilica plan.

-Basilica Cistern Visiting Hours
+Basilica Cistern Opening Hours 2025

 How to Get to The Cistern?